Captain Cook Memorial and Lighthouse Upgrade

 Straddling the NSW-QLD border, Point Danger is not only a must-see destination for visitors to the Tweed and Gold Coasts with its spectacular views, but a critical viewpoint for the incredible volunteers at Marine Rescue NSW who monitor and guide the safety of mariners crossing the Tweed River bar, to seawards as well as in-shore.

-The Point Danger site and Memorial building are busy pedestrian precincts, given the Coolangatta Centaur Memorial and Walk of Remembrance and viewing advantages afforded over Rainbow Bay and Duranbah beaches.
+The Point Danger site and memorial building are busy pedestrian precincts.
+The location is adjacent to the Coolangatta Centaur Memorial and Walk of Remembrance and with views over Rainbow Bay and Duranbah beaches.

 The site also has significant cultural heritage for Indigenous Australians.
 Heritage consultants have advised that the aesthetics of the original border markers are to remain and the rebuild is to be low impact and consistent with the original border marker structure built in 1971.

-The new building will retain the heritage aspects of the original building and essentially have the same look from the street.
-New public toilets and a gallery in the café area will be added to showcase the site’s history, including Aboriginal cultural heritage storyboards and photographs.
+The new building retains the heritage aspects of the original building and essentially has the same look from the street.
+New public toilets and a gallery in the café area have been added to showcase the site’s history, including Aboriginal cultural heritage storyboards and photographs.

 Bundjalung/Yugambeh artist and graphic designer Christine Slabb from Fingal Head has been engaged to provide the Indigenous storyboards and artworks for the gallery and landscaped environment.

-Storyboards also will display narratives around the Rescue Service and the European history of the area.
+Storyboards also will display narratives around the rescue service and a brief history of the construction of the lighthouse.

 Funding